About this park

 Set your course to The Abrolhos, where 210 islands are waiting to be explored.
 This marine archipelago lies 60 to 80km off the mid-west coast of Western Australia.

-Visitors are welcome for day trips in the national park and private tours are available too.
+Visitors are welcome for day trips in the national park and private tours are available too but camping is not permitted.
 Many of the islands are difficult to access due to the surrounding shallow waters and reefs.

 Swim and dive in the clear waters of the islands.
 With so much to see, you won’t want to get out of the water!
 The Abrolhos are renowned for spectacular underwater landscapes.
 You’ll be enchanted by the magnificent coral gardens, colourful fish, anemones and seagrass meadows.